Malemute/11_duplicates/README.md

 # Anti-Duplicator

-This script finds finds similar files (by name and size) in a given folder, and prints their list.
+This script finds similar files (by name and size) in a given folder, and prints their list.

 # Quickstart